roywangtw/roywangtw.github.io/_posts/2017-12-07-Forecasting-Price-Movements-of-iShares-MSCI-Japan-ETF.md

 This post presents a simple time series analysis of [iShares MSCI Japan ETF (EWJ)](https://www.ishares.com/us/products/239665/ishares-msci-japan-etf) using autoregressive integrated moving average (ARIMA) models to forecast future price movements.

-The R script for the following analysis can be found [here](http://roywangtw.github.io/files/2017-12-07-Forecasting-Price-Movements-of-iShares-MSCI-Japan-ETF.nb.html).
+*The full R script for the following analysis can be found [here](http://roywangtw.github.io/files/2017-12-07-Forecasting-Price-Movements-of-iShares-MSCI-Japan-ETF.nb.html).*

 The iShares MSCI Japan ETF seeks to track the investment results of MSCI Japan Index, which consists of stocks traded primarily on the Tokyo Stock Exchange.
 A summary prospectus can be found [here](https://www.ishares.com/us/library/stream-document?stream=reg&product=WEBXJPY&shareClass=NA&documentId=925856~926146~926374~1180074~1242907&iframeUrlOverride=%2Fus%2Fliterature%2Fsummary-prospectus%2Fsp-ishares-msci-japan-etf-8-31.pdf).

 ## Data retrieval and exploration

 Due to the limits on data retrieval from Yahoo!
-Finance, our data dates back to only January 3, 2017.
+Finance, our data dates back to only January 03, 2017.

 ```
 library(quantmod)